 Blue is extremely popular amongst SME and corporate brandings because it represents honesty, peace, and loyalty.
 Although in some cases, the color blue is also associated with sadness.

 Green is the perfect color to use if you want to represent new beginnings, nature, or growth.
-Money, stability, and affluence are the most common elements the color green is associated with.
+But people also associate it with money, stability, and affluence.
+These are the most common elements of the color green.

 The color purple has long been recognized as the color for luxury and royalty.
 Lighter purples on the other hand fall more on the romantic side.

 Most commonly associated with death and mourning, the color black also represents elegance and sophistication.

 The best color to symbolize purity, innocence, and cleanliness is white.

 Even though people see the color gray as a boring and lifeless color, it is also powerful, flexible, and sophisticated.

 Brown is a dependable and stable color.
 It is also linked to represent nature, depending on the context.